 2. Play Dates with Structure

 Having a play date can be a disaster for individuals who need structure to socialize.
-Adding in supervision, direction and a clear activity to do with a partner or friend can encourage a very successful play date.
+Adding in supervision, direction, and a clear activity to do with a partner or friend can encourage a very successful play date.
 So instead of just a free for all play date, try a date to make something, build something or learn something together.
 Having a common interest will make dialog less forced and more natural.
 Love bugs?
 Set up a bug hunting date?
 Love science?
-Set up a date to make an experiment.
+Set up a date to do an experiment.
 You may even want to have your first date in a sensory room.

 3. Get To Know

 Be sure you get to know the individual’s likes, dislikes, personality, and preferences before working on social skills.
 It’s crucial to meet them where they are.
 That will be your starting point, but you must know what that is.
 What are their interests?
 What do they like to talk about?
 To do?
 Once you understand, you can build social skills, social time, and social lessons from a place of comfort.

 4. Pairing with Awareness

 When looking for peers or a social buddy, be aware.
 Finding someone who is tolerant of differences and secure in their own skin is helpful.
 Be aware that kids on the autism spectrum can be the target of isolation and bullying.
 Their need to over-talk or under-talk makes it difficult for them to fit into social groups, and unfortunately, others may decide it’s easier to leave them out.
 Or, for those who are not so secure themselves, make them the target of bullying.
 So bully beware when pairing them up or selecting friends.